Rehab Centers Santa Rosa, NM

 Mental Health Resources Inc - 53.7 miles from Santa Rosa, NM

-Mental Health Resources Inc is an inpatient rehabilitation center in Tucumcari, New Mexico that is situated in the 88401 zip code.
-Mental Health Resources Inc Accepts Military insurance.
-It includes outpatient rehab and regular outpatient treatment.
+Mental Health Resources Inc is a residential rehab center in Tucumcari, New Mexico that is situated in the 88401 zip code.
+Mental Health Resources Inc Accepts Federal funding.
+It includes regular outpatient treatment and outpatient rehab.

 Address: 1005 South Monroe Street, Tucumcari, NM 88401 in Quay County